dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

   readBufferSize: 4194304
   # writePieceTimeout is the timeout for writing a piece to storage(e.g., disk or cache).
   writePieceTimeout: 360s
+  server:
+    # port is the port to the quic server.
+    quicPort: 4006
+    # tcp_fastopen indicates whether enable tcp fast open, refer to https://datatracker.ietf.org/doc/html/rfc7413.
+    # Please check `net.ipv4.tcp_fastopen` sysctl is set to `3` to enable tcp fast open for both client and server.
+    tcpFastopen: false
+    # port is the port to the tcp server.
+    tcpPort: 4005
+    # # ip is the listen ip of the storage server.
+    # ip: ""

 gc:
   # interval is the interval to do gc.